 Primarily I am drawn to the assertion that Patriarchal powers, in particular the Catholic Church, have suppressed and vilified women for the last 10,000 years.
 It only takes a cursory look at history records for the last 2 millennia to note that powerful, successful, adored and celebrated women are conspicuously absent.
 Any that rate a mention are generally recognised as mad, evil, shallow, manipulative, adulterous, heretic or in some way unworthy of celebration.
 Most, if not all, women of European origin that history deems worthy of celebrating are either virgins, pious saints or obedient child-bearing mothers.
 In my mind that says a lot more about the authors of the history books than it does about the facts of the time.
 McGowan has presented an alternative and compelling version of the lives and passions of not only Mary Magdalene, but also ‘the virgin’ Mary, Matilda of Tuscany, Joan of Arc and many other lesser known but powerful women.

-The first book of the Magdalene Line trilogy, The Expected One, presents an alternate view of Jesus’ mother Mary as a powerful Priestess within a community which holds women in equal regard to men and reveres them as the keepers of sacred knowledge which is passed along the female line.
+The first book of the Magdalene Line trilogy, The Expected One, presents an alternate view of Jesus’ mother Mary as a powerful Priestess within a community that holds women in equal regard to men and reveres them as the keepers of sacred knowledge which is passed along the female line.
 Women who graduate from this sacred training earn the title of Mary, as did Mary Magdalene, a young woman of noble bloodline who was promised to a young man of equally notable lineage by the name of Jesus.
 The Expected One centres around a region in the South of France called the Languedoc, where a community of people known as the Cathars practiced an alternative, loving form of Christianity for many hundreds of years before being savagely eliminated by the Catholic Church for their apparent heresy.
 The book presents the Cathars as descendants of the children of Jesus & Mary Magdalene, keepers of valuable artefacts including the gospel of Mary, and victims of a crusade to eliminate all evidence of the bloodline.

-The final book, The Poet Prince centres around the Medici family of Tuscany, an important and wealthy family of merchants, politicians and patrons of the arts who also happen to be bloodline descendants.
-McGowan centres the story around Lorenzo Medici and his efforts to preserve the truth about Jesus & Mary Magdalene within the art of the Italian Renaissance.
-He achieved this by taking on promising your artists and schooling them in the sacred teachings of the Order of the Holy Sepulchre while supporting their artistic training.
+The final book, The Poet Prince centres on the Medici family of Tuscany, an important and wealthy family of merchants, politicians and patrons of the arts who also happen to be bloodline descendants.
+McGowan focusses the story around Lorenzo Medici and his efforts to preserve the truth about Jesus & Mary Magdalene within the art of the Italian Renaissance.
+He achieved this by taking on promising young artists and schooling them in the sacred teachings of the Order of the Holy Sepulchre while supporting their artistic training.
 As these artists grew in reputation and earned commissions from wealthy patrons, they inserted the truth as symbols hidden in plain sight within their paintings, sculptures, frescos and stained glass windows.

 I wasn’t raised a Christian and haven’t had a lot of exposure to Christian beliefs, but I know the storylines of the Magdalene Trilogy are a pretty dramatic deviation from the position of the Catholic church, as well as most Christians anywhere in the world.
 And yet this version of events is not purely the invention of a romantic novelist.
-There is actually quite a bit of historical data behind many of the theories fictionalised in this story and I have no doubt that there are folks who consider the historical reality to be something recognisably similar.
+There is actually quite a bit of historical data behind many of the theories fictionalised in this story and I have no doubt that there are folks who consider the historical reality to be something recognisably similar to McGowan’s telling.